Widget Overview

 Knowledge Base

-In-widget help center where visitors can browse categories, search articles, and find answers without leaving the chat.
+An in-widget knowledge base where visitors can browse categories, search articles, and find answers without leaving the chat.

 How It All Fits Together